Skip to content

 If our brains evolved purely for survival rather than truth, we have no reason to trust our beliefs - including naturalism itself.
 Plantinga's clever self-defeat argument.

-The Evolutionary Argument Against Naturalism (EAAN) claims that if both naturalism and evolution are true, we have a powerful reason to doubt the reliability of our cognitive faculties - which means we have a reason to doubt naturalism itself.
-Alvin Plantinga first presented the argument in his 1993 book Warrant and Proper Function and refined it over the following three decades, making it one of the most discussed arguments in recent philosophy of religion.
-With a soundness score of 20/100, the EAAN is an ingenious self-defeat argument that highlights a genuine epistemological puzzle, but it rests on questionable assumptions about how evolution shapes cognition and ultimately fails to establish its central claim.
+The Evolutionary Argument Against Naturalism (EAAN) says that if both naturalism (the view that nothing supernatural exists) and evolution are true, we have strong reason to doubt our own minds - and therefore strong reason to doubt naturalism itself.
+The reasoning: evolution shaped our brains for survival, not truth, so a naturalist who accepts evolution should not trust the very thinking that produced her belief in naturalism.
+Alvin Plantinga first laid out the argument in his 1993 book Warrant and Proper Function and has refined it for three decades, making it one of the most discussed arguments in recent philosophy of religion.
+It scores 20/100 for soundness: the EAAN is a clever self-defeat argument that raises a real puzzle, but it rests on questionable assumptions about how evolution shapes cognition and ultimately fails to establish its central claim.

 The Core Argument